mit-orcd/orcd-docs-edit/docs/recipes/intel.md

 ## Use Intel compiler on Rocky 8 nodes

-Log in to the Rocky 8 head node first,
+Log in to a Rocky 8 head node first,
 ```
 ssh <user>@orcd-login003.mit.edu
 ```